Arrest made in connection with Sheridan shooting

 Both men are transients and living in a makeshift camp along the South Yamhill River, according to the sheriff’s office.

-The Sheridan City Council has made homelessness a top priority in recent months.
-There have been in-depth discussions during monthly regular meetings and work sessions.
+The Sheridan City Council has made homelessness a priority in recent months.
+There have been in-depth discussions during meetings and work sessions.

 Comments